markbuckle/markbuckle/README.md

 <h3 align="center">A web developer in Canada</h3>

-<p align="center">I am working on a Web App passion project; building a personalized health dashboard.
-This is a big endeavour for me but it's primarily where my inspiration to learn coding came from.
-I would love collaborate with other individuals who are also passionate about Healthcare innovation to help build this platform.
-Feel free to reach out if you are interested in getting involved.</p>
+<p align="center"> I'm currently working on a passion project: building a personalized health dashboard.
+This ambitious endeavor is what inspired me to dive into coding.
+I'm eager to collaborate with others who share a passion for healthcare innovation.
+If you're interested in contributing, feel free to reach out!</p>

 Other things worth noting: